lmuenter/moody/dev/notes/getting-started.md

 # Getting Started

 This chapter will provide guidance on how to get started.
-First, we will install and integrate git.
+First, we will install and integrate Git.
 Afterwards, we will add GitHub-Access to RStudio.
 Lastly, we will clone the repository, add a features in a feature branch, and create a pull-request for merging our features with the master branch.
 This may sound complicated, but it really isn't.

 ## Installing Git